TickerSparkInvestor Intelligence

 ▌Key Takeaway

 No, Fidelity Investments is not publicly traded.
-Retail investors usually have to look at public peers, or at private secondary markets for accredited investors if a Fidelity listing is available.
+Retail investors usually have to look at public peers like Charles Schwab, Morgan Stanley, and BlackRock, or wait for a rare private-market opportunity.

 What is Fidelity Investments?

-Fidelity Investments is a broad financial services platform founded in 1946 and headquartered at 245 Summer Street in Boston, Massachusetts.
-Its businesses include asset management, brokerage, retirement recordkeeping, clearing and custody, wealth management, and digital asset services.
-Fidelity says it serves individual investors, employers, advisors, and institutions.
+Fidelity Investments is a diversified financial services company founded in 1946 by Edward C. Johnson II and headquartered in Boston, Massachusetts.
+Its business spans asset management, brokerage, retirement and workplace plans, wealth management, custody and clearing, and digital asset services.
+Fidelity says it serves individuals, employers, wealth management firms, and institutions.

 The scale is huge.
-In its 2025 Annual Report, Fidelity reported $37.7 billion in revenue, $24.9 billion in operating expense, $12.7 billion in operating income, $18.0 trillion in assets under administration, and $7.1 trillion in managed assets.
-The company also says it has 80,000+ associates, which helps explain why it matters so much across retirement, workplace plans, and advisor platforms.
+Fidelity’s 2025 Annual Report says it produced $37.7 billion in revenue, $12.7 billion in operating income, $18.0 trillion in assets under administration, and $7.1 trillion in managed assets.
+The company also says it has more than 80,000 associates, operates in 11 countries, and has 215 Investor Centers.

 § Product